cabarius/ToyBox/ToyBox/ReadMe.md

     * Added the ability to sort items in iventory and vendors by rarity
     * Ability to choose which sort categories
     * Much more useful SearchFilter categories including ones from Enhanced Inventory
-    * Spellbook enhancements coming soon
+    * Enhanced Spellbook - gives you search, filtering and more
 * (***Narria***) Added annoation in bio for ToyBox generated alignment shifts
 * (***Narria***) Fixed various crashes that would occur if you brought up the mod in different tabs while launching the game and loading into a save
 * (***Narria***) DataViewer views now filter out properties with empty collections